 Water coming from the pressure relief valve is collected in the drain pan.
-You must connect the drain pan to an appropriate drain according to the applicable legislation.
+The drain pan is connected to a drain hose inside the unit.
+Connect the drain hose to an appropriate drain according to the applicable legislation.
+You can route the drain hose through the left or right side panel.